tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Get corporation divisions

-Return corporation hangar and wallet division names, only show if a division is not using the default name  Requires one of the following EVE corporation role(s): Director
+Return corporation hangar and wallet division names, only show if a division is not using the default name

 ### Example